 Musiala, in is own words, likes, "dribbling in tight spaces, close control.
 Beating players is something I've always liked to do," he told the BBC.
 "I have trained these movements since I was little with my dad.
 He encouraged me to take on and beat players and I have always kept that with me."

-So far this season, Bellingham has been ever-present in Dortmund's Bundesliga campaign, an integral part of a Schwarzgelben side that will look to improve.
-Musiala, meanwhile, has enjoyed five starts for Bayern, scoring four times and assisting once in a campaign where the Bavarians have not always been at their best.
+So far this season, Bellingham has appeared in all but one of Dortmund's 25 Bundesliga games - he only missed out on Matchday 17 due to suspension for yellow card accumulation - highlighting his importance to a Schwarzgelben side very much in the ascendancy.
+Musiala, meanwhile, has also made 24 league outings, starting 21, scoring 11 times and assisting eight in a campaign where the Bavarians have not always been at their best.

 But therein lies the intrigue of what next faces Musiala and Bellingham: the challenge to help lift their respective sides to bigger things.
-The friends will no doubt discuss how they see their seasons panning out, but talk will cease once they cross the white line to face each other as footballing rivals.
+Whatever the future may hold, one thing appears certain: both players are destined for the very top of the game.